nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_update.md

 {% endhighlight %}
 </div>

-## Response ##
+## Response

 Success:

-- SHALL return a `200` **SUCCESS** HTTP status code on successful execution of the interaction and the entry has been successfully updated in the NRL.
+- MUST return a `200` **SUCCESS** HTTP status code on successful execution of the interaction and the entry has been successfully updated in the NRL.
-- SHALL return a response body containing a payload with an `OperationOutcome` resource that conforms to the ['Operation Outcome'](http://hl7.org/fhir/STU3/operationoutcome.html) core FHIR resource.
-See table below.
+- MUST return a response body containing a payload with an `OperationOutcome` resource that conforms to the ['Operation Outcome'](http://hl7.org/fhir/STU3/operationoutcome.html) core FHIR resource.
+See the following table.
 - When a resource has been updated it will have a `versionId` of 2.